sivaramaprasad/openstacksummit2015-tokyo-handson/markdown/cloud-init.md

 # `bootcmd`
-Runs commands early in the boot sequence
+Run commands early in the boot sequence

 ```yaml